OST Vs PST | Differences Between OST and PST Files

 • PST synchronization requires downloading emails and local files.

-• OST files are harder to get damaged, but it can occasionally happen due to various reasons such as malware or virus intrusion, system crashes, synchronization errors, profile corruption, etc. It turns into inaccessible mode and becomes orphaned.
+• OST files are harder to get corrupted and damaged, but sometimes it occur due to various reasons such as malware or virus intrusion, system crashes, synchronization errors, profile corruption, etc. It turns into inaccessible mode and becomes orphaned.

 • PST files can easily corrupt due to sudden system shutdown, PC crashes, power outages, etc. Even though it stores multi-gigabyte data, it becomes unstable or even inaccessible when it grows too large.
-Also, note that password-protected PST files can easily be accessed by using tools available on the internet.
+Also, note that password-protected PST files can be easily accessed using third-party tools available on the Internet.

 Difference between OST and PST files based on common criteria